aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.markup/custompart/_index.md

 ## CustomPart class

 Represents a custom (arbitrary content) part, that is not defined by the ISO/IEC 29500 standard.
+To learn more, visit the [Structured Document Tags or Content Control](https://docs.aspose.com/words/cpp/structured-document-tags-or-content-control/) documentation article.

 ```cpp
 class CustomPart : public System::Object